chriskonnertz/string-calc/README.md

 #### Separator implementation

 The `Symbols\AbstractSeparator` class is the base class for all separators.
-There is only one concrete functions that extend this class: `Symbols\Concrete\Separator`
+There is only one concrete class that extends this class: `Symbols\Concrete\Separator`

 ## Grammar